Dorialexander/Pyllica/README.md

 Pyllica
 =======

-Pyllica is a small python tool to retrieve the text-version of newspapers in gallica (it works also for books and other single documents)
+Pyllica is a small python tool to retrieve the text-version of newspapers in <a href="http://gallica.bnf.fr/">gallica</href>, the main french digital library.
+It works also for books and other single documents (and, soon perhaps, for periodicals).

+It will not retrieve documents that are only accessible in image version (that is, that have not been OCRized).

 <h3>Installation and requirements</h3>

 It is based on python 2.7.5 and requires the "beautiful soup" module (<a href="http://www.crummy.com/software/BeautifulSoup/)">more info</a>).

 To initiate pyllica, put pyllica.py in the directory where you want to archive the texts and open a new python file (you can also write directly your commands into pyllica.py, but it is much practical this way).
-It should begins with "from pyllica import *".
+It should begin with "from pyllica import *".

 A typical command file would look like this :
 <blockquote>
-from pyllica import *
+from pyllica import *<br /> <br />
 textpress(url="http://gallica.bnf.fr/ark:/12148/cb39294634r/date", title="debats", year=1900, month=2, day=28, ranging=1, item=1, firstpage=2, lastpage=2)
 </blockquote>